Skip to main content

 Metadata Filter Syntax

-• Use metadata. prefix for user-defined metadata fields
+• Use the metadata. prefix for user-defined fields.

 ]